spacetelescope/jwst_magic/docs/magic_user_guide/v_testing_in_dhas_v4.md

       1. Does DHAS think it successfully found the guide star?
 (Does **Status** equal SUCCESS?)

       2. Did DHAS find all of the stars?
-(How many **# Candidates** were found (if less than 18 for GA or image array steps, are some of the PSFs difuse?)?)
+(How many **# Candidates** were found (if less than 18 for GA or image array steps, are some of the PSFs diffuse?)?)

       3. If necessary, click the **Export** button to more closely examine DHAS’s output plot and/or save the image as a .PNG